einzige/pose/readme.markdown

     Pose creates two tables in your database:

-    * pose_words: index of all the words that occur in the searchable content.
+    * _pose_words_: index of all the words that occur in the searchable content.
-    * pose_assignments: lists which word occurs in which document.
+    * _pose_assignments_: lists which word occurs in which document.

 # Make your ActiveRecord models searchable.